efantinatti/team_project-13/README-Project-2.md

 KNN Model:

 - Mean Squared Error (MSE): Measures the average of the squares of the errors—that is, the difference between the actual and predicted values.
-- R² Score: Indicates how well the model's predictions match the actual values.
-A score of 1 indicates perfect predictions, while a score of 0 indicates that the model does no better than a horizontal line.
+R² Score: This score indicates how well the model's predictions match the actual values.
+A score of 1 indicates perfect predictions, while a 0 indicates that the model does no better than a horizontal line.

 Deep Learning Model: